nickstenning/honcho/doc/export.rst

         Specify the directory to place process logs in.

     -t TEMPLATE, --template TEMPLATE
-        Specify alternate template to use for creating export files.
+        Specify alternate template directory to use for creating export files.

 Examples